not-god-siddy/learn-Algoritms/README.md

 # learn-Algoritms
-Algoritms thst are useful in programming contests , coding interviews
+Algoritms that are useful in programming contests , coding interviews